 The Local Group Co-ordinator’s role is to represent LGRs on Council, and to facilitate communication between Council and LGRs.

-The Local Group Co-ordinator shall be elected by the members in the same way as Trustees as set out in clause 3.2.

 Local Groups may also have a Local Group Student Representative (LGSR).
 The LGSR’s role is to support the LGR and represent their local student population.
 LGSRs are selected by way of an application and appointment procedure defined by Council.

 Role descriptions shall be set out giving fuller details of these roles.